luiscruz/google_play_reader/README.md

 ### Tests

 Tests are still not being made properly.
-So far you can see if it is working properly by running:
+So far you can check whether it is working by running:

 ```
 $python -m google_play_reader.models